qmetry/qaf/pages/latest/gherkin_client.md

 In order to overcome such challenges, We provided Scenario Factory for Gherkin so Gherkin can be used as QAF test step client in addition to BDD, CSV, Excel, and XML client.

-### Benefits of using QAF-Gherkin Scenario Factory
+### Benefits of using QAF Scenario Factory for Gherkin

 - While you are authoring test in Gherkin format you can provide step implementation using `@QAFTestStep` annotation or Cucumber step annotations (`@Given`, `@When`, `@Then`, `@And`, `@But`).